 This makes it a great anti-anxiety medication for short-term use during stressful events.
 Plus, vets or veterinary behaviorists may find it helpful for situations where other therapies and medications have not been helpful.

-Trazodone is commonly prescribed to help with:
+Trazodone is commonly prescribed to help a dog with:

 - Separation anxiety